 - When visiting a mountain hut, you need to present one of the following: (1) proof of vaccination, (2) a valid negative test, or (3) medical proof of recovery – valid for 6 months.

 - In Austria, these are referred to as the 3Gs.

 - For more information on valid negative tests, refer to this page (German).

-- In Austria, you can show proof of vaccination 22 days after your first vaccination.
-The first vaccine is valid for 3 months.
-The second vaccine is valid for 9 months.
+In Austria, you can show proof of vaccination 22 days after your first vaccination.

 - If you’re hiking hut to hut, it’s less stressful if you’re already vaccinated.
 Without proof of vaccination or medical proof of recovery, you will need to show a valid negative test every day.
 In order to do so, you’ll have to pack self-tests with you during your hike.
 You can pick up self-tests in pharmacies across Austria.

 - You may need to present proof (3Gs) several times during your stay.

 Update August 15, 2021: In Austria, the 3G rule has officially changed.
 Now, only a full course of a COVID-19 vaccination will be accepted as proof of vaccination: